WFM: Tell us about your design firm, your journey as an architect, and a few of your recently completed innovative and iconic projects?

 Yatin: ‘Intelligent Facades’ is a popular jargon when it comes to facades and sustainability.
 The building facades have a major impact on the primary energy consumption of the building with extensive implications for climate regulation, daylight levels and the building’s overall carbon intensity.

-Facades, being an integral partition between the inside and the outside, are capable of creating self-regulating thermal protection which makes them a largely considered and accepted material to empower the use of renewable energy and achieve sustainability.
+Facades, being an integral partition between the inside and the outside, are capable of creating self-regulating thermal protection, which makes them a largely considered and accepted material to empower the use of renewable energy and achieve sustainability.

-There is scope for customisation and scalability, depending upon the level of energy usage estimations, and can be a major influencing factor towards the structural design, which is typically decided at the initial stages of the design.
+There is scope for customisation and scalability, depending upon the level of energy usage estimations, and it can be a major influencing factor towards the structural design, which is typically decided at the initial stages of the design.

 WFM: What are the key factors to consider while designing a sustainable facade of a building?